lynnwallenstein/lynn.io-source-grunt/app/_posts/2013-12-22-nested-layouts-with-less-divs.md

 Ok now that we got that out of the way...

-A currently very popular design style is what I call nested layouts.
+A currently very popular design style is what I call "nested layouts".
 By this I mean the page is broken up into sections where the content is in the center, but some attribute such as a border or background color stretches the total width of the page.

 ## The Example